frederic-perez/AmE-dictionary/data/idioms.md

 __hold (down) the fort__
 __hold (one’s) breath__ :four::hammer:
 __hold (one’s) feet to the fire__ To put pressure on one to do, say, or consent to something._Someone holds everyone’s feet to the fire._
-__hold (one’s) nerve__ To remain calm, steady, and resolute, especially in the face of danger or adversity.
+__hold (one’s) nerve__ :dart::two: To remain calm, steady, and resolute, especially in the face of danger or adversity.
 __hold (one’s) nose__ :two::hammer:
 __hold (one’s) tongue__
 __hold (one’s) water__ :two: To be calm or patient; to stop making pressing demands, requests, or solicitations. _You kids hold your water back there or I swear I’ll turn this car right around!_